metalbear-co/metalbear.co/content/en/pages/writers-program/index.md

     We welcome applications from everyone, regardless of experience level.
 You must have some experience writing for a third party and are comfortable with receiving feedback on your writing.

-    - We do not publish posts that have appeared elsewhere.
+    - We do not publish posts that have already been published somewhere else.
 - label: why?
   title: Why should you participate?
   content: >